Battle of Groningen

-The Battle of Groningen took place during the penultimate month of Second World War in Europe, from April 13 to 16, 1945, in the city of Groningen between a mixture of German soldiers, Dutch and Belgian SS troops numbering 7,000 against the entire 2nd Canadian Infantry Division, though the whole division was never in combat at any given time.
-There were also substantial amounts of Luftwaffe units manning flak guns in the area.
-Groningen was also the site of the headquarters for the Sicherheitsdienst in the North of the Netherlands.
+The Battle of Groningen took place during the penultimate month of World War II in Europe, on 13 to 16 April 1945, in the city of Groningen.
+The 2nd Canadian Division attacked Groningen (though the whole division was never in combat at any given time), defended by 7,000 German soldiers and Dutch and Belgian SS troops.
+There were also many Luftwaffe troops manning flak guns in the area.
+Groningen also held the headquarters for the Sicherheitsdienst in the northern Netherlands.
 The German command structure was poor and the defenders had never exercised together.

-The Canadian division, consisting of nine infantry battalions, a machine gun battalion, and a reconnaissance battalion, three combat engineer companies (Royal Canadian Engineers), was battle experienced with a proportion of partially trained reinforcements.
-Armour from the 10th Armoured Regiment (The Fort Garry Horse) and the 9th Armoured Regiment (The British Columbia Dragoons) was used in support.
+2nd Canadian Division consisted of nine infantry battalions, a machine gun battalion, a reconnaissance battalion, and three combat engineer companies (Royal Canadian Engineers).
+It was battle experienced with a proportion of partially trained reinforcements.
+Armour from the 10th Armoured Regiment (Fort Garry Horse) and the 9th Armoured Regiment (British Columbia Dragoons) was used in support.

 German objectives

-German soldiers fought to keep allied forces forces from liberating the city from Nazi control.
-Members of the Dutch SS, fighting alongside the German defenders, had reason to fear for their lives if they surrendered.
-The crimes of the SS were acutely known to the Canadians and Dutch, since the Malmedy massacre which took place only four months prior.
+German soldiers fought to hold the city.
+Dutch SS troops fighting alongside the German defenders had reason to fear for their lives if they surrendered.
+The crimes of the SS were acutely known to the Canadians and Dutch, since the Malmedy massacre only four months prior.
 The Germans hoped to use the city in order to cover the withdrawal of forces from Friesland to Germany, in addition to defending the Ems entrance into Germany.
-Defending Ems was especially important for the Germans because the Kriegsmarine still used Emden as a port for surface vessels and U-boats.
+Defending the Ems was especially important for the Germans because the Kriegsmarine still used Emden as a port for surface vessels and U-boats.

 Allied objectives

-Wary of advancing into the western Netherlands and incurring heavy casualties (as well as losses to the densely packed civilian population) at a late stage of the war (fighting in Langstraat and Betuwe showed that conditions were very favourable to the defence), the First Canadian Army instead moved northeast, supporting the flank of the British 2nd Army as they entered Germany proper.
+Wary of advancing into the western Netherlands and incurring heavy casualties (as well as losses to the densely packed civilian population) at a late stage of the war (fighting in Langstraat and Betuwe showed that conditions were very favourable to the defence), the First Canadian Army instead moved northeast, supporting the flank of the British Second Army as they entered Germany proper.